colino17/xmltvgrabber-docker/README.md

+# NOTICE

+It appears that the Zap2It site and service have been killed by the site owner, therefore this container no longer works as it has nothing to query anymore.
+I'm going to have to look for alternatives when I have the time.

 # WHAT IS IT?

 A docker container which allows for two separate instances of ZAP2XML using environment variables.
 There is also a dummy xmltv generator.